SumonaYeasmin/Typescript-Assignment-1/README.md

-# TypeScript Interview Essentials: `keyof`, Union, and Intersection Types Explained
+# `keyof`, Union, and Intersection Types Explained

 TypeScript is a powerful superset of JavaScript that introduces static typing.
 In this blog, we’ll cover two commonly asked interview topics:
 1. The `keyof` keyword in TypeScript.